All Episodes Plain Text

 Good morning.

-Dr. Besser, please define safe and effective, and can you explain why the Congress and the Senate, as well all their staffers, exempted themselves from any vaccines?
+And can you explain why the Congress and the Senate, as well as all their staffers, exempted themselves from any vaccines?

-Why are they delivered under emergency authorization to this day, and why are there no black box warnings?
+Why are they delivered under emergency authorization to this day?

 And sir, were you ever in the military?

-Have you been enlisted in the army by any chance?
+Have you been enlisted in the Army by any chance?

 Dr. Besser?

-I was a lieutenant commander in the U .S.
-Public Health Service and proudly served our nation in that regard.
+I was a lieutenant commander in the U.S. Public Health Service and proudly served our nation in that regard.

-I was not in the army.
+I was not in the Army.

 But when you look at safe and effective for each vaccine, there are clear standards that the Food and Drug Administration puts forward in terms of what does effectiveness mean?